 Pinay Collection was born out of the aspiration to amplify and own our Pilipina/x identity in the diaspora.

-Our commitment is centred around representation that is rooted in community purpose and care.
+Our commitment is centred around amplifying Filipina/x narratives in ways that are rooted in community purpose and care.

-Our way of representation aims to build support around our shared pain and histories as Pilipina/xs.
+Our platforms aim to build support around our shared pain and histories as Pilipina/xs.

 All of these efforts are centred in shared learning and helping mobilize our community towards social impact.

 In the face of colonial forces that seek to keep Filipina women down, this Pinay Collection is a powerful and necessary act of defiance.